Praqma/reveals/code-academy/story.md

 ## Purpose
 Teach Agile Task management

-# Chapter 3: S#!¤, I broke it ?!?!
+# Chapter 3: S#!Â¤, I broke it ?!?!

 While working on the new feature you went down a rabbit hole - Now you have no idea how to get back - And your code doesn't work at the moment.
+The zip file you have of your code is three days old, meaning a lot of redoing if you do not fix your current codebase.

-You probably should have soe sort of versioning system.
+You probably should have some sort of versioning system set up.

 ## Task
 Start using Git with the project